kentbrew/dogefaucets/README.md

 - Shoot a few doge to __<a href="http://dogechain.info/address/DPDptULvwp2HMmkFBCwTZDLX12jmCXG967">DPDptULvwp2HMmkFBCwTZDLX12jmCXG967</a>__.
 - Even better because it's public and will help spread the news: tip me on Reddit via [/u/kentbrew](http://reddit.com/u/kentbrew) and I'll move it over.

 Any doge received will be paid to future contributors, and yes, I've started the ball rolling with 1000 of my own.
+Also holding a few doge in my Reddit wallet from generour tippers; wil move that over here if the balance grows too much higher.

 ### Contributions Will Be Rewarded

 Found something new?
 Found something wrong?
 Found something awesome?
-Let me know on [/r/dogecoin/](http://www.reddit.com/r/dogecoin/comments/1vkyju/doge_faucet_list_powered_by_community/), or submit an issue or a pull request with your dogecoin address and be rewarded from the donation pool!
+Speak and be rewarded from the donation pool!

-Issues and pull requests are fine ways to try out GitHub, if you've never done it before.
-Don't be scared:  you can do everything you need to do online right here, without install anything on your system.
+#### Comment on Reddit

+Let me know on [/r/dogecoin/](http://www.reddit.com/r/dogecoin/comments/1vkyju/doge_faucet_list_powered_by_community/).

-#### Submit an Issue
+#### GitHub Issue

 Issues are super-easy: sign in to GitHub and [fire one off](https://github.com/kentbrew/dogefaucets/issues/new).
 Since I'll have to fix it up myself, your reward may be smaller.

-#### Fork Your Own Copy
+#### GitHub Pull Request

+Pull requests are fine ways to try out GitHub, if you've never done it before.
+Don't be scared:  you can do everything you need to do online right here, without install anything on your system.

 There are four easy steps, once you [join GitHub](https://github.com/join):